aammff456/JToHRevampedKit/README.md

     * Create your own custom Tower functionality or Client Objects using the built-in modding framework

 In this repository you will find detailed documentation on virtually everything contained in the Kit.
+Head to the docs folder to see more.
 <pre>
 ▿ 📁 JToHKitRevamped <sup><b>Tag:</b> <i>JToHKitRevamped</i></sup>
     ▿ 📁 Towers